 There is often considerable resistance on the part of patients when referral to a behavioral science professional becomes necessary.
-The sheer idea of walking into the office of a mental health professional is profoundly stigmatizing to some often to those who are most in need of such care (Bathje & Pryor, 2011).
-The opportunity to receive counseling services or related care at the very place where the patient routinely goes regarding blood pressure or bronchitis can be a delightful relief, enabling many to take advantage of such care who might otherwise have declined.
-As such, providers of care that stretch beyond the traditional realm of primary care have a place within the care center, certainly involving mental health providers, but also involving dietary counseling, audiology and other services needed by large numbers of patients visiting the care center and that can effectively and efficiently be delivered there.
+The sheer idea of walking into the office of a mental health professional is profoundly stigmatizing to some-often to those who are most in need of such care primary care have a place within the care center, certainly involving mental health providers, but also involving dietary counseling, audiology and other services needed by large numbers of patients visiting the care center and that can effectively and efficiently be delivered there.